it-economics/itea-be/kata-instructions.md

 The ***ITEA Furniture Store*** is a company that primarily sells furniture and home decoration in their stores.
 You have been hired as a software developer to help them team implement new features.

-Today you will have a look on a service you have never seen before.
+Today you will have a look at a service you have never seen before.
 And you should enforce the Coding Rules of the Team and Architecture of the software.

 <img src="assets/images/ITEA.jpg" width="400" alt="Photo of the ITEA headquarters" />